sergpank/sergpank.github.io/_posts/2024-03-19-tmux-cheatsheet.md

 All commands start with prefix [PX] - default prefix is [ ctrl+B ]

-tmux attach                   --- attach to latest session tmux attach -n <session name> --- attach to session by name tmux new -s <session name>    --- create new session tmux ls                       --- show sessions list
+tmux attach                   --- attach to latest session tmux attach -t <session name> --- attach to session by name tmux new -s <session name>    --- create new session tmux ls                       --- show sessions list